panel-attack/panel-attack/readme_characters.txt

 Note: folders starting with "__" will be ignored upon loading.
 You may choose to remove those "__" to mod the default characters

 3. Create a folder with your character.
-By default the name of the folder will be the id of your character.
-This behavior is kinda unwanted though.
-Prefer the use of config.json below.
+The name of this folder is different from your character id and is kinda meaningless (see config.json below).

 4. Place assets, sounds and json file in that folder with the proper names to add your data.
 Exhaustive list below.